AdobeDocs/advertising.en/help/search-social-commerce/common-tasks/data-views/data-views-about.md

 title: About customizing data in campaign management views
 description: Learn about the types of data that you can customize in campaign data views.
 exl-id: a8e4020a-ed8e-4ccc-9aaf-8ba115fb9ea3
-feature: "Search Common Tasks, Search Custom Data Views"
+feature: Search Common Tasks, Search Custom Data Views
 ---
 # About customizing data in campaign management views